martehvi/codepub-container-workshop/02-replace-backend/README.md

 </details>

-To comply with the existing code structure let's move the folder containing the new backend into our applications folder.
+To comply with the existing code structure, let's move the folder containing the new backend into our applications folder.

 ```shell
 mv assets/backend-openai applications # Execute from repository root